apcoury/PsycheIronCapstone/README.md

 ### Prerequisites

-You will need to install a version of Python (3.6 or greater): [Python Download] (https://www.python.org/)
+You will need to install a version of Python (3.6 or greater): [Python Download] (https://www.python.org/) Spiceypy is also necessary.
+[Spiceypy repository] (https://github.com/AndrewAnnex/SpiceyPy) Matplotlib is also necessary.
+[Matplotlib] (https://matplotlib.org/)

-Then have an interpreter and IDE of your choice installed.
+Afterwards, any IDE or text editor of your choice should work with this project.

 ### Installing